linz/topo-imagery/README.md

 ### Usage

 The scripts have been implemented to be run inside the Docker container only.
+This is mainly because of the `GDAL` dependency.

 #### Local

-- Build the Docker image:
+- Build the `Docker` image:

 ```bash
 docker build . -t topo-imagery